StealthChesnut/HA-FoxESS-Modbus/README.md

 </h2>

-<b>A community maintained Home Assistant integration using local native polling of data using RS485 port over Modbus to enable near realtime data access with no reliance on the FoxESS cloud portal</b>
+<b>A community maintained Home Assistant integration using local native polling of data using RS485 port over Modbus to enable near realtime data access with no reliance on the FoxESS cloud portal</b><br><br>
-Home Assistant Modbus Integration setup for Fox ESS H1 Inverter
+Home Assistant Modbus Integration setup for Fox ESS H1 Series Inverters

 Warning: The structure and meaning of the data fields have been guessed, not drawn from official documentation.
 There may be errors - Use this at your own risk.